Red Wings return from break with first victory in Philadelphia since 1997

 Isaac Ratcliffe (first NHL goal), Travis Sanheim, Scott Laughton had the Flyers' (15-23-8) goals.

 The victory was a rare one for the Wings in Philadelphia.
 The Wings hadn't won in regulation time in their last 15 games in Philadelphia, since January 1997 (not counting the Wings' two victories in the 1997 Stanley Cup Finals).

-Coach Jeff Blashill wasn't concentrating on the Wings' struggles in Philadelphia after Wednesday's morning skate.

-“There’s not much to talk about, it’s in the past,” Blashill said.
-“It’s been a couple of years since we’ve been here (because of COVID-19 scheduling).
-In the, end we have to play a good hockey game.
-Both teams are coming off a break, (so) what team can get to their game the quickest?"
+The Wings won a game in a shootout several years ago.

 Filip Zadina developing net presence with Red Wings, could be 'huge element' to his game